Jonel-Code/Simple-Artificial-Neural-Network-Algorithm-in-Javascript/README.md

 # Simple-Artificial-Neural-Network-Algorithm-in-Javascript
-Artificial Neural Network build from scratch using Javascript
+An Artificial Neural Network build from scratch using Javascript

+# (Work in Progress)
+# Api Documentation